Skip to main content

 However, you can set a past effective date for the mentioned fields if you amend or create a record straight in the Position History tab.

-The Position History tab is shown as a grid.
-Here all the scheduled and past record changes are displayed in separate selectable lines.
+The Position History tab is shown as a grid, in which all the scheduled and past record changes are displayed in separate selectable lines.

-• Click on the Insert βž• button and fill up the fields accordingly:
+1. Click on the Insert βž• button and fill up the fields accordingly.

 πŸ’‘ Tip

-For almost all the field you can click on the πŸ” icon.
-Here you can go through the full list of values for that specific field and also create a new one to select by clicking on the βž• icon.
+For most fields, you can click on the πŸ” icon to go through the full list of values for that specific field.
+You can also create a new value by clicking on the βž• icon.

-• Click on the Save button βœ”οΈ when you are ready.
+2. Click on the Save button βœ”οΈ in the toolbar when you are ready.

 ⚠️ Caution

-If you create or modify one of the fields retroactively (before today's date), all the values you input might affect reports and calculations in the past.
+If you add or modify a value while inputting a past date, all the values you input might affect reports and calculations in the past.

-E.g. On October 2024, you create a new basic pay record effective for August 2024.
-If you will re-open the August Payroll for some reason and re-calculate it, the basic wages showing in the payslips and related reports will change according to your recent retroactive basic pay update.
+E.g. In October 2024, you created a new basic pay record effective for August 2024.
+If you re-open the August Payroll for some reason and re-calculate it, the basic wages showing in the payslips and related reports will change according to your recent retroactive basic pay update.

-• Tick the record's checkbox in the grid view and click on the bin icon πŸ—‘οΈ
+1. Tick the record's checkbox in the grid view and click on the Delete (bin) icon.

-• Click Delete when asked 'Are you sure you want to delete the 1 selected record?'
+2. Click Delete when asked 'Are you sure you want to delete the 1 selected record?'.

 πŸ€” Remember

 E.g. The last Position History entry is for the 25th.
-Today is the 30th which means that the last record is still valid and ongoing today.
-If you try to edit this record, no pop up will show.
+Today is the 30th, so the last record is still valid and ongoing today.
+If you try to edit this record, no pop-up will show.

-However, if there is another record before the 25th and you try to edit it, the message will pop up.
+However, if you try to edit a record from before the 25th, the message will come up.

 System Filters

-The System Filters can be accessed by toggling the sidebar that appears after clicking the related icon on the toolbar.
-The sidebar shows up on the right side of the screen.
+The System Filters can be accessed from the sidebar that appears after clicking the related icon on the toolbar.
+It will slide out from the right side of the screen.

 The available filtering options for this tab are: